-Applications are made by completion of the form below and are accepted by the Vice President at any time.
+Applications are made by completion of the Research Cluster Application Form and are accepted by the Vice-President Academic & Provost at any time.

-The Vice President will evaluate the application against the criteria and communicate his decision to the cluster and the Research and Faculty Development Committee.
+The Vice-President Academic & Provost will evaluate the application against the criteria and communicate his decision to the cluster and the Research and Faculty Development Committee.
 If approved, the application/data sheet will integrate the Research files and be posted on Concordia University of Edmonton’s website.